 TOMATO PUREE (WATER, TOMATO PASTE), HIGH FRUCTOSE CORN SYRUP, WHEAT FLOUR, WATER, SALT, POTASSIUM CHLORIDE, FLAVORING, CITRIC ACID, LOWER SODIUM NATURAL SEA SALT, ASCORBIC ACID (VITAMIN C), MONOPOTASSIUM PHOSPHATE.

 Back in the day when I first fell in love with tomato soup, there was definitely no HFCS in the soup.
 Of course, another alternative for a ready-made soup would be Pacific Foods organic tomato soup flavors.
 However, both contain milk and grains.
-Years ago, I created this simple tomato soup—barely a recipe really–that simply uses tomato or vegetable juice (in which tomatoes are the primary ingredient) and milk.
-It’s just those two ingredients.
+Years ago, I created this simple instant cheater tomato soup—barely a recipe really–that simply uses tomato or vegetable juice (in which tomatoes are the primary ingredient) and milk.
+It’s just those two ingredients, and it’s ready in 2 minutes!
 Tomato juice or tomato-based vegetable juice (like V-8) and milk.
 I use full-fat coconut milk (my favorite for rich creamy results) or unsweetened almond milk.
 However, if you consume dairy, it’s fine to use dairy milk if you’d like.
 This recipe makes just enough tomato soup to fill a large bowl, a soup mug, or a large coffee mug.
 My version requires no salt, herbs, sweetener, or the like, but feel free to add a pinch here, a pinch there, if needed.
 Get the recipe below this last photo, but be sure to check out some more terrific soup recipes below that before you scroll away.